jaschrumpf/jaschrumpf/README.md

 - 👀 I’m interested in writing little projects to do useless things.
 - 🌱 I’m currently learning nothing in particular.
 - 💞️ I’m not looking to collaborate on anything.
-- 📫 How to reach me is pretty obvous.
+- 📫 How to reach me is pretty obvious.

 <!---
 jaschrumpf/jaschrumpf is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.